Ceyhan: Economy

-Ceyhan's marine transport terminal is the Mediterranean terminus of the Baku–Tbilisi–Ceyhan pipeline (the "BTC") which brings crude oil from the landlocked Caspian Sea across Azerbaijan and Georgia, and entering Turkey in the northeast.
+Ceyhan's marine transport terminal at the Port of Ceyhan is the Mediterranean terminus of the Baku–Tbilisi–Ceyhan pipeline (the "BTC") which brings crude oil from the landlocked Caspian Sea across Azerbaijan and Georgia, entering Turkey in the northeast.
 The pipeline was completed in May 2005.
 The terminal contains seven storage tanks, a jetty capable of loading two tankers of up to simultaneously, metering facilities, a waste water treatment plant and vapor incineration ("burn-off") facilities.

-Ceyhan Terminal is also the destination of Kirkuk–Ceyhan Oil Pipeline but this was closed in 2024 due to a payment dispute.
+Ceyhan Port is also the destination of Kirkuk–Ceyhan Oil Pipeline.
+This pipeline was closed in 2024 due to a payment dispute but resumed operations on 27 September 2025 after an interim agreement was reached between Iraq's federal oil ministry, the natural resources ministry of the Kurdistan Region, and international oil companies operating in the region.

 Transport

 Adana Şakirpaşa Airport is the closest airport to Ceyhan 60 km west of the city.
 There are domestic and international flights to numerous destinations from the airport.
 There was a plane crash here in 1999.
-A Saudi bound plane carrying Hajj pilgrims crashed a few minutes after take off.
+A Saudi bound plane carrying Hajj pilgrims crashed a few minutes after takeoff.
 There were many deaths.

 Ceyhan railway station was opened in 1912 as part of the Berlin–Baghdad railway.
 The station is currently served by two regional lines and one long-distance line.
 Regional lines run from Mersin to İskenderun and Mersin to İslahiye; long-distance line runs from Adana to Elazığ.
 There are three services daily to Adana Central Station to connect to the western destinations; Mersin, Ankara, Karaman and Kayseri.